davidgasquez/handbook/Open Data.md

 During the last few years, a cambrian explosion of open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), standards (Arrow, Parquet, ...), and a growing set of open data marketplaces.

 Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_ building custom tools around their workflows.
-There is no `data get OWID/daily-covid-cases`, no protocol to discover datasets that's not Google.
+There is no `data get OWID/daily-covid-cases`, no `datasets.storage` that could act as entrypoting/protocol to discover datasets that's not Google.

 We could have a better ecosystem if we collaborate with open standards!